kLabz/haxe-manager/README.md

 Run `install.sh` (`install.bat` on Windows) and update `PATH` / `HAXE_STD_PATH` as
 requested.

+Note for windows users: [how to set your PATH environment variable](https://www.computerhope.com/issues/ch000549.htm)

 ## Select a version

 Run `hx` to display the haxe version switch (using a Haxe port of [`fzf`](https://github.com/junegunn/fzf)